Policy: Naming recognition

 - does not confer any material benefit to the donor, nor special privileges, control or responsibility for the asset named.

-- Naming of assets in recognition of outstanding achievement or contribution to the University:
+- Naming of assets in recognition of outstanding achievement or contribution to the University or to society:

-- reflects the diversity of the ANU community and our responsibility to Indigenous Australia;
+- is sensitive to the history and character of the University, and reflects the diversity of the ANU community, our commitment to equity, and our responsibility to Indigenous Australia;

-- is conferred at a level commensurate with the achievement or contribution;
+- at a level commensurate with the achievement or contribution;

 - is considered only when the strategic or cultural benefit to ANU is greater than the potential funding opportunity; and

-- is not conferred on current students or members of staff.
+- is not conferred in recognition of current students or members of staff.